If you already own a domain name (such as

 Delegating to developers

-After you are verified as a domain owner in Web Central, you can optionally delegate access to subdomains to developers within the organization.
-This allows those developers to create Cloud Endpoints APIs without having to verify domain ownership themselves.
+After you are verified as a domain owner in Search Console, you can optionally delegate access to subdomains to developers within the organization.
+This allows those developers to create Endpoints APIs without having to verify domain ownership themselves.

 For more information on delegating, see Managing users, owners, and permissions.